varelaerick/Portfolio/index.md

 * I **scraped** over 3,000 apartments for sale from the Vila Real website using **BeautifulSoup** and **Selenium**.
 * I spend a few steps in Feature engineering with Pandas.
-* I created a pipeline that also tuned the parameters based on a cross-validation using **Grid Search**
+* I created a pipeline that also tuned the parameters based on cross-validation using **Grid Search**
 * The **pipeline** also tested the **Regression Algorithms Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor, or Lgbm Regressor.**
 * The model chosen by the pipeline was XGBRegressor and achieved Rˆ2 - 0.83 in the data set test.
 <br/>